Recognising And Celebrating Who You Are

 Bravery can be about trying something new.
 Perhaps something that you might not have tackled before like risking being wrong.
-What about setting boundaries with someone for the first time?
+What about setting boundaries with someone for the first time (I did a few days ago)?
 What have you done today that is a big step in being brave?

 One of the best ways to get clarity when journaling is to go back and read what you have written and reflected on it.
 It is in reflecting that you will find loads of insight and aha’s.